hanabi/hanabi.github.io/Reference.md

   * Near the beginning of the game, Alice blind-plays her chop and it fails to play.
   * Bob interprets this as a *Dump Truck*, and blind-plays his *Finesse Position* card.
 It is a red 1 and it successfully plays.
   * Cathy sees that this is **not** a *Dump Truck* - Bob does not have a fully-playable hand.
 Thus, this move must have some other meaning.
   * Cathy can see that Donald and Emily have playable cards on their *Finesse Position*.
 Thus, Cathy knows that this is a *Distributed Dump Truck*, and plays her *Finesse Position* card.
-It is a blue 1 and it successfully plays.
+It is a red 1 and it successfully plays.
-  * Donald can see what is going on, so he plays green 1 from his *Finesse Position*.
+  * Donald can see what is going on, so he plays blue 1 from his *Finesse Position*.
-  * Emily plays green 2 from her *Finesse Position*.
+  * Emily plays blue 2 from her *Finesse Position*.

 ### The Useless Bluff